Bluh7/Spotify-Music-Lyrics-Scraper-API/README.md

 # Spotify Music Lyrics Scraper API

-Nodejs API that will use puppeteer to scrape music lyrics from Spotify for free
+Nodejs API that will use puppeteer to scrape music lyrics from Spotify for free<br>
 PS: In a recent change made by Spotify, lyrics are now only available with a premium subscription

 ## Requirements